Eco-Friendly? A Deep Dive Into How Different Types of Beverage Packaging Stack Up

 - Many cities in the US still do not recycle Tetra Pak.

 Cultivating sustainable practices to address climate change is paramount to ensure future generations will thrive.
-When it comes to beverage packaging, whichever approach one day minimizes, reduces or eliminates the amount of greenhouse gases deserves our attention and energy.
+When it comes to beverage packaging, whichever approach one day minimizes, reduces or eliminates the amount of greenhouse gasses deserves our attention and energy.

 If you’ve made it this far, congratulations.
 There’s a lot to digest here and as you can see, there are pros and cons to every packaging type - no single one is perfect.
 The best way to be more eco-friendly is to reduce consumption habits and use of single use packaging, full stop.